Global Privacy Policy

 Do we keep your data secure?

-Starship has physical, administrative, and technical safeguards in place to help protect the personal information Starship collects.
-While there is no such thing as perfect security on the Internet, we will take reasonable and appropriate steps to ensure the safety of your personal information.
+Starship has physical, administrative, and technical safeguards in place to help protect your personal information.
+While there is no such thing as perfect security on the Internet, we will take reasonable steps to keep your personal information secure.

 How long do we keep your personal information?